 "I would object to the idea that looking at admission numbers is a measure of equity—it never tells the whole picture," she said.

 "Scholarships should be considering how systemic oppression operates in university.
-My objection with the Sanderson is that it continues to privilege men in a field where feminist analysis has long been marginalized, and masculine political behaviour is treated as universal."
+My objection with the Sanderson is that it continues to privilege men in a field where feminist analysis has long been marginalized, and masculine political behavior is treated as universal."